cse4208-wustl/studio2/README.md

    - the new code you wrote for this exercise
    - the output your program produced

-8. Add code to main that tests your implementation of `operator--` when the variable is in the pop state.
+8. Add code to the `main` function that tests your implementation of `operator--` when the variable is in the pop state.
 You your answers, show:
    - the new code you wrote for this exercise
    - the output your program produced